 After completing this training the participant will be able to:

-- Plan a nutrition survey and associated modules of anaemia, Infant and Young Child Feeding, food security, WASH and mosquito net coverage.
+- Plan a nutrition survey and associated modules of anaemia, Infant and Young Child Feeding, demography, food security, mosquito net coverage and WASH.

 - Implement high quality, standardised nutrition surveys.